The Church In The Way?

 Link to Index of Bible Passages

-Last week’s reflection: Health Check by Martin Shorey
+Last week’s reflection: Pray for the Peace of Jerusalem! by Martin Shorey

 Contributor: Chris Ginter